 So, you may have the coolest job title in our industry.
 Without telling us any secrets, what are you working on at the moment, and what have you been working on?

 I am of course most excited about our existing portfolio.
 They are so established and recognised, that a big part of my role is ensuring that they still represent best practice, that they still provide value, and that they reflect the modern business environment.
-After the successful update of PRINCE2 2017 and the upcoming ITIL 4 release, I’m looking forward to reviewing the whole portfolio and looking at where there are opportunities to improve.
+After the successful update of PRINCE2 6th edition and the upcoming ITIL 4 release, I’m looking forward to reviewing the whole portfolio and looking at where there are opportunities to improve.

 I do have the coolest job in the industry, you’re correct.
 For me, my passion is Product.
 I want to create products that meet business needs, are commercially viable and can deliver value for our customers.
 The fact that I can be involved in products that have such far-reaching impact is something I am truly grateful for.